-by Jay van Arsdale The Wooden Post Vol. 6 – March 2017
+by Jay van Arsdale (adapted from The Wooden Post Vol. 6 – March 2017)

 Late last century, Daiku in Japan realized the need to expose and promote their ancient crafts and industry to the larger population.
 The goal they had in mind was to interest more young people to consider joining their ranks.